IBM/logdna-cos/README.md

 For your service instance, you need to create a Service credential.
 You can find it on the left menu in your COS instance.
 For the purpose of this project, you will use `apikey` and `iam_serviceid_crn`.

-> You can find the Endpoint URL on `Endpoints`.
+> You can find the Endpoint URL on `Endpoints` tab.
 The correct enpoint for your usecase depends on the Resilience and Location you choose when you create your Buckets.
 For more information, access the [IBM Cloud Docs](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints).

 ## 3. Create a IBM Log Analysis with LogDNA service instance